Manpreet-Singh-2004/Igram/README.md

 I am thinking to checking if the user already exist in our DB via email, since this cannot be done before the sign up page, i think i should do it on the onboarding page, which performs a check, if the user is found, then they are redirected to home page, otherwise they'll go through the onboarding.

+## Fixed
+i added new server files in both obvoarding seller and customer pages.
+Its called gatekeeping.
+Here is a clean, technical snippet you can drop directly into your README.md under a "Key Decisions" or "Architecture" section.

+Database & Serialization Pattern
+To ensure type safety and prevent Next.js serialization errors when passing data from Server Components to Client Components, we use the following pattern:

+.lean(): Applied to Mongoose queries (e.g., User.findOne().lean()).
+This bypasses the hydration of heavy Mongoose Documents, returning a lightweight Plain Old JavaScript Object (POJO) for better performance.

+JSON Serialization: We use JSON.parse(JSON.stringify(data)) before passing database records to the frontend.
+Next.js Client Components cannot accept complex server-side objects like MongoDB's ObjectId or JavaScript Date objects.
+This step converts them into strings, preventing hydration errors and ensuring the data is strictly serializable.

+Check the page.tsx in both of the onboardings.

 # Models
 ## User model